-Established in 1966, Osborne is one of the UK’s leading construction and development businesses.
-Osborne is a privately owned company operating mainly across Southern England and the Midlands with over 900 employees and a turnover of c.£350m per annum.
+Established in 1966, Osborne is one of the UK’s leading construction, development and property maintenance businesses.
+A privately-owned company operating mainly across Southern England and the Midlands, it has over 900 employees and a turnover of c.£350m per annum.

 Osborne was founded in Chichester by Geoffrey Osborne.
-A civil engineer by training Geoffrey Osborne believed that if you did your very best for your customers and treated them fairly they would trust you and treat you fairly in return.
+A civil engineer by training Mr. Osborne believed that if you did your very best for your customers and treated them fairly, they would trust you and treat you fairly in return.
 Osborne is proud to continue to uphold his beliefs and values.

 Sustainability and Supply Chain

-Osborne recognises that becoming more sustainable will make us and our customers more successful in the 21st century.
-Getting the balance right between the 3 pillars of sustainability – economic, social and environmental – will empower our people and other stakeholders in promoting health and wellbeing, enhancing the communities we work in and the wider environment.
+Osborne recognises that becoming more sustainable will make us and our customers more successful.
+Getting the balance right between the 3 pillars of sustainability – economic, social and environmental – will empower our people and other stakeholders to promote health and wellbeing, enhance the communities we work in and the wider environment.
 The latter is not possible without the support of our Supply Chain, who we recognise are best placed to deliver resource efficiencies and to reduce our impacts throughout the lifecycle of a project.
 Their capability, capacity and continued growth are vital to our business and we aim to increase not only their sustainability awareness but also collaborate to support Osborne in achieving its strategic sustainability goals and objectives.

 Why a Partner?